Michigan Wolverines football: Schembechler era (1969–1989)

 Michigan needed to reverse its fortunes in 1985, and they began doing so with new quarterback Jim Harbaugh.
 Harbaugh led the Wolverines to a 5–0 record, propelling them to a No. 2 ranking heading into a game with the No. 1 Iowa Hawkeyes.
 Michigan lost 12–10, but did not lose another game the rest of the season to finish at 10–1–1 with a victory over Tom Osborne's Nebraska Cornhuskers in the 1986 Fiesta Bowl.
 In 1986 Michigan won the Big Ten at 11–2, suffering a loss to the Arizona State Sun Devils in the 1987 Rose Bowl.

-The departure of Harbaugh after 1986 once again left Michigan on tough times as Schembechler's team stumbled to an 8–4 record in 1987.
+The departure of Harbaugh after 1986 once again left Michigan on tough times, by Michigan standards, as Schembechler's team stumbled to an 8–4 record in 1987.
 However, Michigan bounced back again in 1988 and 1989, winning the Big Ten title outright both years at 9–2–1 and 10–2 with trips to Rose Bowl.
 From 1981 through 1989, Michigan went 80–27–2, winning four Big Ten titles and going to a bowl game every year (with another Rose Bowl win obtained against USC Trojans after the 1988 season).
 Bo Schembechler retired after the 1989 season, handing the job over to his offensive coordinator Gary Moeller.
 Under Schembechler, Michigan posted a 194–48–5 record (11–9–1 against Ohio State), and won 13 Big Ten championships.

-Gary Moeller (1990–1994)
+Moeller years (1990–1994)

 Gary Moeller took over from Schembechler for the 1990 season, becoming the 16th head coach in Michigan football history.
 Moeller inherited a talented squad that had just played in the 1990 Rose Bowl, including wide receiver Desmond Howard.
 Moeller led Michigan to a 9–3 record in his first season, tying for the Big Ten championship but losing out on a Rose Bowl bid to Iowa.
 The next two years, Moeller's teams won the conference outright, setting marks of 10–2 and 9–0–3.
 In 1991, Desmond Howard had a memorable season that propelled him to win the Heisman Trophy, the award given to college football's most outstanding player.
 The 1992 team, led by quarterback Elvis Grbac, posted a 9–0–3 record, defeating Washington in the 1993 Rose Bowl.
 Moeller led Michigan to 8–4 records in both 1993 and 1994.
 The 1994 season was marked by an early-season loss to Colorado that included a Hail Mary pass from Kordell Stewart to Michael Westbrook to end the game, leading to the game being dubbed "The Miracle at Michigan."
-After the 1994 season, Moeller was found intoxicated at a Southfield, MI restaurant in an incident in which Moeller was caught on tape throwing a punch in a police station, which resulted in his firing.
+Moeller was forced out after the 1994 season when intoxicated at a Southfield, MI restaurant in an incident in which Moeller was caught on tape throwing a punch in a police station.
+According to his lawyers, Moeller was fired, but allowed to publicly save face by resigning.